 Teaching for Racial Justice

-Below is a handful of resources and guidelines to help teachers productively navigate these conversations in their courses.
-As always, consultants are available to work with you and/or your department to address these issues, and any other issues that may be shaping the teaching and learning environment in which we collectively strive for inclusive excellence.
+As always, Drake Institute consultants are available to work with you and/or your department to address these issues, and any other issues that may be shaping the teaching and learning environment in which we collectively strive for inclusive excellence.

 - Vanderbilt University Center for Teaching, “Difficult Dialogues.”